Gicken/Iprep/docs/API_Specification.md

 # API Documentation

 ## Overview
-This document provides detailed information about the API endpoints for the AI Mock Interview Platform.
+This document provides detailed information about the API endpoints for the IPREP project.
 It includes request and response structures, authentication requirements, and error handling guidelines.

 ## Base URL
 ```